CloudCannon/Jekyll-Tips/_guide/blog.md

 It's time to add a blog to our website.
 Blog posts are [Markdown](https://help.github.com/articles/markdown-basics/) files which live in the `_posts` folder.

 Create a `_posts` folder in the root of the website.
-To create a folder in CloudCannon create a file in the root then in the context menu click "Move to a new folder".
-There's no way to have an empty folder in CloudCannon.

 Jekyll expects the file name to be in a particular format for blog posts.
 The format is: `YEAR-MONTH-DAY-title.md`.